stryker-mutator/stryker-js/packages/typescript/README.md

 The `TypescriptTranspiler` is a plugin to transpile typescript source code before running tests.
 If you're using a bundler you might want to configure that instead.

-Given your Typescript configuration (see **TypescriptConfigEditor**) it generates the javascript output.
+Given your Typescript configuration (see **TypescriptOptionsEditor**) it generates the javascript output.
 This is also used to transpile each mutant to javascript.
 Internally, it uses the same method as Typescript's watch mode (`tsc -w`), so it can transpile mutants fairly efficiently.

 Configure the Typescript transpiler in your `stryker.conf.js` (or `stryker.conf.json`) file: